kachurun/monaco-esm/README.md

 This package exports:

 - `monaco`: Full Monaco Editor API
-- `loadCss(styleId?, doc?)`: Injects Monaco’s built-in CSS into the document
+- `loadCss(styleId?, doc?)`: Injects Monaco's built-in CSS into the document
 - Re-exports all types and APIs from `monaco-editor`

 ---

 ## TypeScript Support

-You don’t need to install `monaco-editor` separately.
+You don't need to install `monaco-editor` separately.
 All types and APIs are re-exported:

 ```ts
 import type { monaco, editor } from 'monaco-esm';